What Is The Hardness Of Granite? Understanding Granite Hardness on the Mohs Scale

-Curious about granite’s legendary toughness?
+Curious about granite’s toughness?
 Join us as we explore the question: what is the hardness of granite?

 Simply put, granite is quite hard.
 Think of it like this: if you were to try and scratch it with your fingernail, it would be extremely tough to leave even a mark.
 It’s much harder than materials like wood or plastic.
 This hardness is what makes granite such a popular choice for things like kitchen countertops or floors because it can withstand a lot of wear and tear without getting damaged easily.
 So, in simple terms, granite is pretty tough!